CAIMAN-ASR server release bundle

 3. Start the CAIMAN-ASR server with the CAIMAN-ASR checkpoint (use --card-id 1 to use the second card). --license-dir should point to the directory containing your license files.
 See the Licensing section for more information.

-./start_asr_server.sh --rnnt-checkpoint compile-model-checkpoint/caiman_asr_checkpoint.testing.example.pt --license-dir "./licenses/" --card-id 0
+./start_asr_server.sh --rnnt-checkpoint compile-model-checkpoint/caiman_asr_checkpoint.base.example.pt --license-dir "./licenses/" --card-id 0

 To detach from the running docker container without killing it, use ctrl+p followed by ctrl+q.